mac-tron/quteff/README.md

 ## New Tab Override (Optional)

-Vimium does not work on protected tabs, such as New Tabs.
-Whilst this is can be modified it allows all plug-ins to run in protected tabs which is not ideal.
+Vimium is disabled on protected tabs, including New Tab pages.
+While this restriction can be bypassed, doing so allows all extensions to run on protected tabs, creating potential security risks.
-New Tab Override enables a custom web page to be set as a "New Tab", therefore enabling Vimium functionality.
-Whilst Vimium has the ability to set a blank page as a New Tab, it does not cover the edge case where all tabs are closed and Firefox reloads which creates a New Tab (solved with this method).
+New Tab Override offers a solution by letting you set a custom webpage as your "New Tab" page, which enables Vimium functionality.
+This approach is particularly useful because while Vimium can set a blank page as your New Tab, it doesn't handle the scenario where Firefox creates a New Tab after all tabs are closed and the browser reloads.

 ![CleanShot 2025-02-17 at 10 23 01@2x](https://github.com/user-attachments/assets/1168b80d-e001-4299-af44-9369e482b4bb)